Guide for contractors

 How long is an approved TMP valid for?

 Typically valid for the duration of the project as stated in the submission.
 For projects exceeding 6-12 months, JKR or the concessionaire may require periodic re-submission of an updated TMP (especially if traffic patterns or work scope change).
-Polis Trafik deployment letters often need separate renewal every 3-6 months on long projects.
+Renewal cycles for any deployment letter the project requires are managed by the contractor with the relevant authority.

 What happens if there's an accident in my work zone?

 The ERP (Emergency Response Plan) section of your approved TMP kicks in.
-Your ERT must respond within the documented response time, secure the site, coordinate with Polis Trafik and ambulance services, and file an incident report with JKR/concessionaire within 24 hours.
+Your ERT must respond within the documented response time, secure the site, coordinate with the relevant emergency services, and file an incident report with JKR/concessionaire within 24 hours.
 Failure to respond per the approved ERP can result in your TMP approval being revoked mid-project.
 This is why a credible ERP is critical to TMP approval — and why Muhibah emphasises it heavily.

 Can Muhibah handle the entire TMP process from preparation to deployment?

 Yes.
-Muhibah is a single-source provider for: TMP design and submission, regulatory liaison with JKR/concessionaires/Polis Trafik, equipment supply (manufactured in-house at our Bangi plant), team deployment (CTMO, TMOs, supervisors, flagmen), fleet (TMDT, ERT, shadow vehicles), and ongoing site management for the duration of the project.
+Muhibah is a single-source provider for: TMP design (and presentation alongside the client to JKR / concessionaires when needed; submission stays with the client), equipment supply (manufactured in-house at our Bangi plant), team deployment (CTMO, TMOs, supervisors, flagmen), traffic vehicles (TMDT lori, ERT lori, shadow vehicle), and ongoing site management for the duration of the project.
 WhatsApp +6012-351 3349 to discuss your project.

 I've heard of "ATJ 2C/85" — what is it exactly?